kbetts/video-motion-tracking/README.md

 # videoMotionTrackingPCA
-Harmonic oscillation motion tracking in video using principal component analysis.
+Harmonic oscillation motion tracking in video data using principal component analysis.

 See the documentation (./docs/) for more details.